-While clothing can be adapted and layered to work for the colder season, footwear will require a dramatic change in the coming months.
-It’s time to say goodbye to sandals and canvas low-tops and hello to leather boots built to withstand the elements.
+As the weather turns colder, men look to their wardrobes to ensure they’re ready to acclimate to the snowy season.
+And while clothing can be adapted and layered to work for the colder season, footwear requires a dramatic change.
+It’s time to say goodbye to sandals and canvas low-tops and hello to warm winter boots from the best boot brands built to withstand the elements.

 1. Red Wing

 Boots from this American brand have been put through their paces over the years, having been worn by families during the US depression and by soldiers across two World Wars.

 Today, Red Wing’s legendary worker boots are as strong as ever, providing protection and comfort in refined heritage-inspired styles.

 2. Dr. Martens